lake-wg/edhoc/draft-ietf-lake-edhoc.md

 EDHOC inherits its security properties from the theoretical SIGMA-I protocol {{SIGMA}}.
 Using the terminology from {{SIGMA}}, EDHOC provides forward secrecy, mutual authentication with aliveness, consistency, and peer awareness.
 As described in {{SIGMA}}, message_3 provides peer awareness to the Responder while message_4 provides peer awareness to the Initiator.
 By including the authentication credentials in the transcript hash, EDHOC protects against Duplicate Signature Key Selection (DSKS)-like identity mis-binding attack that the MAC-then-Sign variant of SIGMA-I is otherwise vulnerable to.

 As described in {{SIGMA}}, different levels of identity protection are provided to the Initiator and the Responder.
 EDHOC provides identity protection of the Initiator against active attacks and identity protection of the Responder against passive attacks.
-An active attacker can get the credential identifier of the Responder by eavesdropping on the destination address used for transporting message_1 and send its own message_1 to the same address.
+An active attacker can get the credential identifier of the Responder by eavesdropping on the destination address used for transporting message_1 and then sending its own message_1 to the same address.
 The roles should be assigned to protect the most sensitive identity/identifier, typically that which is not possible to infer from routing information in the lower layers.

 EDHOC messages might change in transit due to a noisy channel or through modification by an attacker.
 Changes in message_1 and message_2 (except PAD_2 and Signature_or_MAC_2 when the signature scheme is not strongly unforgeable) are detected when verifying Signature_or_MAC_2.
 Changes to PAD_2, not strongly unforgeable Signature_or_MAC_2, and message_3 are detected when verifying CIPHERTEXT_3.
 Changes to message_4 are detected when verifying CIPHERTEXT_4.